NightwindDev/Tweak-Tutorial/p3_views.md

   doing them manually.
 Second, the view needs to be added as a subview BEFORE creating the constraints, otherwise the parent view will try to create constraints for a subview that doesn't exist yet.
-Not following this steps correctly may throw you daunting runtime exceptions, which can look cryptic at first, but once you handle AutoLayout correctly, you'll see how powerful it can be. ---*/
+Not following these steps correctly may throw you daunting runtime exceptions, which can look cryptic at first, but once you handle AutoLayout correctly, you'll see how powerful it can be. ---*/